TugboatQA/docs/building-a-preview/inside-a-preview/index.md

 ## Captured mail

-If your Preview generates email, Tugboat will not send the mail out of the Preview, but will instead display it in Captured Mail when you click into a Preview.
-This makes it easy for you to verify that email is sending as expected, but not spam potential recipients during testing or demo.
+If you're using a Tugboat-provided image, outgoing email generated within your Preview should forward to our SMTP proxy.
+Tugboat captures that outgoing email, and displays it in Captured Mail when you click into a Preview.
+This makes it possible for you to verify that email is sending as expected.

-[INSERT SCREENSHOT HERE]
+> #### Note:: Sending outgoing email from your own image
+>
+> When you use a non-Tugboat-provided image, outgoing email generated from
+> within a Preview may actually leave the Preview.

 ## Visual Diffs